Battle of Honey Hill: Battle

-Map of Honey Hill Battlefield core and study areas by the American Battlefield Protection Program.

 Hatch's expeditionary force left Hilton Head, South Carolina, for Boyd’s Neck (above Beaufort) on November 28.
 It consisted of 5,000 men—two brigades of the Coast Division of the Department of the South, one naval brigade, and portions of three batteries of light artillery.
 They steamed up the Broad River in transports to cut the Charleston and Savannah Railroad near Pocotaligo.
 Due to a heavy fog the troops were not disembarked from the transports until late the following afternoon, and Hatch immediately started forward to cut the railroad near Grahamville.

 However, the expedition maps and guides proved worthless and Hatch was unable to proceed on the right road until the morning of November 30.
 At Honey Hill, a few miles from Grahamville, he encountered a Confederate force of regulars and militia, under Col. Charles J. Colcock, with a battery of seven guns across the road.
 Determined attacks were launched by U.S. Colored Troops including a brigade led by Alfred S. Hartwell that included the 54th Massachusetts and 55th Massachusetts.
 The position of the Federal force was such that only one section of artillery could be used at a time, and the Confederates were too well entrenched to be dislodged.
 Fighting kept up until dark when Hatch, realizing the impossibility of successfully attacking or turning the flank of the enemy, withdrew to his transports at Boyd’s Neck, having lost 89 men killed, 629 wounded, and 28 missing.
 The Confederate casualties amounted to eight killed and 39 wounded.

+Aftermath

 Captains George E. Gouraud and Thomas F. Ellsworth as well as First Lt.
 Orson W. Bennett were awarded the Medal of Honor.
 In 2001 another medal was awarded posthumously to then Corporal Andrew J. Smith.